emmahogan/emmahogan.github.io/_news/announcement_1.md

 ---

-I am so grateful to have been awarded the 2023 Ford Foundation Predoctoral Fellowship, which seeks "to increase the number of professors who can and will use diversity as a resource for enriching the education of all students" {% reference noauthor_ford_2023 %}.
+I am so grateful to have been awarded the <a href="https://ra.nas.edu/FordFellows20/ExtRpts/PressReleaseRoster.aspx?RptMode=AW&CompYr=2023">2023 Ford Foundation Predoctoral Fellowship</a>, which seeks "to increase the number of professors who can and will use diversity as a resource for enriching the education of all students" {% reference noauthor_ford_2023 %}.

 ---